NakhlehLab/Phylovar/README.md

 ```
 ./phylovar.py --help
 ```
 This will show the description of the arguments.
+Below you can see an example command for running Phylovar.
 ```
 python main.py -names cellnames.txt -out ./output/ -indir ./input/
 -infile mpileup.mpileup -mdthr 1 -niter 100000 -stoch yes -M 1 -c 1 -verbose yes -errN 100